 These destinations are sometimes incredible to visit off-season as well.

 For example, the ski-resorts might have great hiking or mountain biking in summertime, with a great view over the alps, and swimming, windsurfing in the lakes – i.e Austria.
 Many ski resorts open their chair lifts for rides in the off-season.
 You take the lift up to enjoy hiking and the views.

-Well in advance Or Last Minute
+Well in Advance or Last Minute

 The airline companies will release a few tickets really cheap to see if they sell and can fill the plane, then if there is interest they raise the prices.

 By being well in advance you can get some really cheap deals.

 When flying with national airlines, it’s nearly always cheaper the earlier you book.

 Buying last minute tickets are another way of finding cheap deals.